survivejs/webpack-book/manuscript/packages/02_authoring.md

 * *index.js* - On small projects, it's enough to have the code at the root.
 On larger ones, you likely want to start splitting it up further.
 * *package.json* - npm metadata in JSON format
 * *README.md* - README is the most important document of your project.
-It is written in Markdown format and provides an overview.
+It's written in Markdown format and provides an overview.
 For smallest projects, the full documentation can fit there.
-It is shown on the package page at *npmjs.com*.
+It's shown on the package page at *npmjs.com*.
 * *LICENSE* - You can include licensing information within your project.
 You should refer to the license by name from *package.json* as otherwise, npm gives a warning.
 If you are using a custom license, you can link to it instead.
 In commercial projects, you should to set `"private": true` to avoid pushing your work to public inadvertently.

 In larger projects, you often find the following:

 * *CONTRIBUTING.md* - A guide for potential contributors describing how the code should be developed.
 * *CHANGELOG.md* - This document describes major changes per version.
 If you do significant API changes, it can be a good idea to cover them here.
-It is possible to generate the file based on Git commit history, provided you write nice enough commits.
+It's possible to generate the file based on Git commit history, provided you write nice enough commits.
 * *.travis.yml* - [Travis CI](https://travis-ci.org/) is a popular continuous integration platform that is free for open source projects.
 You can run the tests of your package over multiple systems using it.
 * *.gitignore* - Ignore patterns for Git, i.e., which files shouldn't go under version control.
 You can ignore npm distribution files here, so they don't clutter your repository.
 * *.npmignore* - Ignore patterns for npm describe which files shouldn't go to your distribution version.
 A good alternative is to use the [files](https://docs.npmjs.com/files/package.json#files) field at *package.json*.
 It allows you to maintain a whitelist of files to include into your distribution version.